Marine protected areas

 The harvesting of seaweed is conducted according to detailed five year harvest plans for each of the relevant counties along the coast.
 No-take zones for the protection of seabird habitats are included in the plan.

 Of the harvestable area one fifth is harvested every year, giving seaweed four years to grow before being harvested again.

 The Barents Sea Monitoring Program – real time closures

 Three very important elements of the Norwegian fisheries management regime are the discard ban, the obligation for fishers to leave fishing areas when the intermixture of juveniles exceed certain limits, and the Barents Sea monitoring program for real time closures of such areas.

 More than 60 closures, amendments and reopenings are undertaken annually in a successful effort to protect juvenile fish.

-MPAs may vary from smaller areas in the fjords, up to rather huge areas off shore.
+Areas covered may vary from smaller areas in the fjords, up to rather huge areas off shore.
 There are more than 150 smaller areas along the Norwegian coast where local area based management measures have been introduced.